On a cold and snowy New Year’s Eve in 1843, Amasa Sprague finished a large family dinner in his Cranston, R.I., mansion and took a walk.

 Their trial reflected the political divisions of the time.
 The defense attorney strongly supported Thomas Dorr, while the prosecutors opposed him.

 The judge told the jury to give greater weight to Yankee witnesses than Irish witnesses.
 The jury found William not guilty, but declared John guilty.

 After the judge announced his sentence, John said, to William, “It is you, William, that have hung me.”

 Not So Sure

 A broken gun found near the body of Amasa Sprague helped convict John Gordon.
-Nicholas was known to own a gun, but it couldn’t be found in his house.
+Nicholas owned a gun, but searchers could not find it in his house.
 So investigators assumed Nicholas owned the broken gun.

-John Gordon was hanged on Feb.
+The hanging of John Gordon took place on Feb.
 14, 1845.
 Just before he died he said, “I hope all good Christians will pray for me.”

 Many believed the courts had railroaded an innocent man.
 More than a thousand Irish people came from Rhode Island, Connecticut and Massachusetts for his funeral.
 The procession took a detour to pass the Statehouse and the homes of the Yankee elite.

 Seven years later, the Rhode Island Legislature banned capital punishment.
 In 2011, Gov. Lincoln Chafee pardoned John Gordon.